matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

   is replied to).

-As a sender you do not know if including the user's display name or Matrix ID would even be interpreting as a mention (see [issue 353](https://github.com/matrix-org/matrix-spec/issues/353)).
+As a sender you do not know if including the user's display name or Matrix ID would even be interpreted as a mention (see [issue 353](https://github.com/matrix-org/matrix-spec/issues/353)).

-This also results in some unexpected behavior and bugs:
+This results in some unexpected behavior and bugs:

 * Matrix users use "leetspeak" when sending messages to avoid mentions (e.g. referring to M4tthew instead of Matthew).
+* It is impossible to ping one out of multiple people with the same localpart (or display name).
+* Since the relation between `body` and `formatted_body` is ill-defined and ["pills" are converted to display names](https://github.com/matrix-org/matrix-spec/issues/714), this can result in missed messages. [^B]

+There is also some other related bugs:

 * Matrix users will append emoji or other unique text in their display names to avoid unintentional pings.
-* It is impossible to ping one out of multiple people with the same localpart (or display name).
-* Since the relation between `body` and `formatted_body` is ill-defined and ["pills" are converted to display names](https://github.com/matrix-org/matrix-spec/issues/714), this can result in missed messages.
 * Bridges [must use display names](https://github.com/matrix-org/matrix-spec/issues/353#issuecomment-1055809364)
   as a trick to get pings to work.
-* If a user changes their display name in a room than whether or not they are mentioned changes unless you use historical display names to process push rules.
+* If a user changes their display name in a room, they might not be mentioned unless the historical display name is used while processing push rules.
   (TODO I think there's an issue about this?)

 ## Background